New CEO set to take reins at New York Times Co

-The New York Times Co (NYT.N) said it will proceed with its plan for Mark Thompson to take over as CEO on Monday, despite an intensifying scandal at the BBC that has raised questions about his tenure at Britain's flagship broadcasting company.
+Nov 11 The New York Times Co said it will proceed with its plan for Mark Thompson to take over as CEO on Monday, despite an intensifying scandal at the BBC that has raised questions about his tenure at Britain's flagship broadcasting company.

 "He is going to be CEO beginning November 12," a New York Times spokesman said on Sunday.